dimitarkiosev/softuni_fundamentals/README.md

 # softuni_fundamentals
-all task coded in SoftUni - Fundamentals
+all task coded in SoftUni - Fundamentals - Final Exam